Oral History Seminar: An Interview on the Popularity of American Basketball in Poland in the 1990s

 On January 24, 2024, the subsequent Oral History Seminar took place at IFiS PAN.
 During the meeting, Dr. Tomáš W. Pavlíček and Barbora Kulawiaková from the Tadeusz Manteuffel Institute of History, Polish Academy of Sciences, presented an interview with a woman, a Polish professor of mathematics.
 The interview is part of the project titled ‘Czechoslovak-Polish Scholarly Entanglements in the Cold War Between High Politics and Individual Strategies’ (funded by the National Science Centre, poland, OPUS LAP NCN – LA GACR, 2021/22-2024), led by Tomáš W. Pavlíček and Jan Surman from the Masaryk Institute and Archives of the Czech Academy of Sciences.
 The project aims to document and analyze Polish-Czech scientific networks among mathematicians and physicists in the second half of the 20th century, including contacts, inspirations, joint research, conferences, publications, and research visits.
 The main theme of the seminar was the relationship between the ‘internal’ development of mathematics and its social and cultural history.

 The Oral History Seminars are co-organized by the Faculty of Culture and Arts at the University of Warsaw, the Qualitative Data Archive at IFiS PAN, and the Polish Oral History Association.
 The initiative is under the patronage of the “Wrocławski Rocznik Historii Mówionej (Wrocław Yearbook of Oral History)”.
-Individuals who would like to participate in future meetings or receive more information are invited to write to: seminariumoralhistory@gmail.com
+If you would like to participate in future meetings or receive more information, please contact us: seminariumoralhistory@gmail.com.